Karl Taylor (ice hockey)

 Karl Taylor (born May 4, 1971) is a Canadian professional ice hockey head coach for the Milwaukee Admirals of the American Hockey League (AHL).
 He previously served as the head coach of the Chicago Wolves, Texas Stars, and Ontario Reign.

-After concluding his major junior carer in 1991, Taylor spent five years with the University of New Brunswick (UNB) men's ice hockey team.
+After concluding his major junior career in 1991, Taylor spent five years with the University of New Brunswick (UNB) men's ice hockey team.
 He then took a year off from hockey to complete his Master's degree before returning to UNB as an assistant coach in 1997.
 During his short tenure with the UNB Reds, Taylor helped lead them to the 1998 CIAU championships.

 Early life

 Taylor was born on May 4, 1971, in North Bay, Ontario, Canada.
 As a teenager, Taylor moved to Barrie, Ontario in order to play with the Barrie Colts of the Southern Ontario Junior "B" Hockey League.
 Following his first season with the Colts, Taylor was drafted 15th overall by the Windsor Spitfires in the 1988 Ontario Hockey League (OHL) Midget Priority Draft.
 While with the Spitfires, Taylor was moved from his original position of left wing to defence.
 He scored eight goals and added 15 assists during the 1988–1989 season before being traded to the London Knights in January 1990.
 His tenure with the Knights was short-lived however, as he was traded to the North Bay Centennials in November 1990.